 Florida LLCs are not required to establish an operating agreement under state law.
 However, we suggest that your LLC’s members sign a documented operating agreement.
 The operating agreement streamlines your LLC’s day-to-day operations and prevents member disputes.

 It describes the members’ and managers’ rights and responsibilities, including how you will run your LLC.
-It can also assist you to keep your limited liability status by demonstrating that your LLC is a separate legal organization.
+It can also assist you in keeping your limited liability status by demonstrating that your LLC is a separate legal organization.
 In the absence of an operating agreement, your LLC will be governed by state LLC law.

 Verify that your Florida LLC operating agreement has the following information at a minimal level: